epmoyer/flynn/docs/pacing.rst

 There are three "Developer mode" features specifically designed to help you validate pacing...

 - **FPS20**: Press the ``\`` key to toggle FPS20 mode.
 The text "FPS_20" will appear in the lower-left corner of the screen, and your game will be forced to run at 20 frames per second.
-If you've applied paceFactor correctly, the "speed" of your game should remain unchanged.
-If, for example, you discover that in FPS20 mode your space ship moves at normal speed but its bullets move slowly, then you have forgotten to apply paceFactor to your bullet code.
+If you've applied elapsed_ticks correctly, the "speed" of your game should remain unchanged.
+If, for example, you discover that in FPS20 mode your space ship moves at normal speed but its bullets move slowly, then you have forgotten to apply elapsed_ticks to your bullet code.

 - **SLOWMO**: Press the ``7`` key to toggle SLOWMO mode.
 The text "SLOWMO" will appear in the lower-left corner of the screen, and your game will be forced to run in slow motion (though still at nominally 60FPS).
-If you've applied paceFactor correctly, everything should be super slow.
-If, for example, you discover that your space ship moves slowly in SNOWMO mode but its bullets move at their normal speed, then you have forgotten to apply paceFactor to your bullet code.
+If you've applied elapsed_ticks correctly, everything should be super slow.
+If, for example, you discover that your space ship moves slowly in SNOWMO mode but its bullets move at their normal speed, then you have forgotten to apply elapsed_ticks to your bullet code.

 - **STATS**: Press the ``6`` key to toggle the STATS display.
 Flynn will show you four real-time graphs: